-Without adding a finish or conditioner to protect the Waterstain, (which in not recommended for actual projects), I folded the leather, and drug it across 60 grit, wet/dry sandpaper, (which also is not recommended for actual projects!).
+Without adding a finish or conditioner to protect the Waterstain (which is not recommended for actual projects) I folded the leather and drug it across 60 grit wet/dry sandpaper (which also is not recommended for actual projects!).
 The top mark was made with moderate pressure.
 The middle line was made with lighter pressure.
 The bottom markings were made with the leather not folded so the pressure was not concentrated in such a small area.

 In this close-up, the richness of the coloration can be seen between the dry application on the left, and the dampened leather on the right.
 You can also see a definite difference in the increased penetration of the Waterstain on the damp side of the test.
 While both sides lost coloration with abrasion, the coloration on the damp side to the right was deeper, and resisted abrasion better, than the dry application on the left.

 With hindsight, I'm wunderin' if I couldn't have gotten deeper coloration penetration if the leather had be dampened all the way through.
 However, this test was sufficient to convince me to apply Waterstain while my leather is damp, rather than wait for it to dry (which could speed up the production process).

 The color penetration is deeper, and with the Waterstain Finish, and Waterstain Conditioner, I'm certain the product would handle the abrasion test better.